SudeepGopavaram/Physical_Design_Using_OpenLane_Flow/README.md

 ## **1. Running design synthesis using OpenLane flow and generate required output**

+**Logic Synthesis**

+It converts an RTL model to a functionally equivalent netlist, it requires following inputs

+**1. Design** - We provide RTL model which is typically represented in verilog to a logic synthesis tool.

+**2. Technology library** - Tool creates a netlist by choosing *standard cells* from the given *technology library*.
+A library is modeled in Liberty format which defines attributes like delay, power and area of each standard cell.

+**3. Constraints** - It decides the design goals related to expected timing behaviour, such as maximum operable frequency.
+Constraints are typically specified in Synopsys Design Constraint (SDC) format.

 ***Design Used - picorv32a***

 PicoRV32 is a CPU core that implements the RISC-V RV32IMC Instruction Set.
 It can be configured as RV32I, RV32IC, RV32IM, or RV32IMC core
 PicoRV32 is free and open hardware licensed under the ISC license.
-All features and data-sheet related to picoRV32 core can be obtained [here.](https://www.efabless.com/design_catalog/ip_block/92)
+All features and data-sheet related to picoRV32 core can be obtained [here.](https://github.com/YosysHQ/picorv32)

 Adding our new design